noodlemctwoodle/pf-azure-sentinel/Logstash-Configuration/README.md

     Go to your pfSense GUI and go to Firewall -> Rules.

     - Ensure the rules have a description, this is the text you will see in Azure Sentinel.
-    - Block rules normaly have logging on, if you want to see good traffic also, enable logging for pass rules.
+    - Block rules normally have logging on, if you want to see good traffic also, enable logging for pass rules.

     Extract rule descriptions with associated tracking number (Optional & pfSense Only)

-    In pfSense and go to diganotics -> Command Prompt
+    In pfSense and go to diagnostics -> Command Prompt

     Enter the following command in the execute shell command box and click the execute button